Q.What is the AIUM?

 Q.What if I have already completed an AUA Hands-on Ultrasound Course?

 A.Successful completion of the AUA Hands-on Ultrasound Course since September 2007 counts towards the criteria for training in the accreditation process.
 The Training Guidelines state "Board certified in urology prior to July 1, 2009 and submit an attestation of experience including involvement with 100 diagnostic ultrasound examinations and training in urologic ultrasound which includes at least a minimum of 12 hours of AMA PRA Category I credits™ Level 2 course(s) verifying the individual has satisfactorily met all specified learning objectives for the Level 2 classification course(s).
-CME must be AUA Office of Education or AIUM-approved courses and include both didactic and hands-on ultrasound."
+CME must be AUA or AIUM-approved courses and include both didactic and hands-on ultrasound."
 A copy of the Level II Certificate must accompany the accreditation application.

 Q.What is the difference between Level II and Level I certification?